-Figure 5.7: This figure shows the welfare change from the introduction of CBDC, in percent, across levels of the policy rate (in the x-axis), for different CBDC remuneration schedules described in Figure 5.6. trast, a CBDC that pays a constant interest rate (regardless of the policy rate), can neither stabilize the deposit spread nor the deposit share, as visible from the left column of Figure 5.6.
-On the other hand, a CBDC that pays the policy rate reduces the deposit spread and the endogenous deposit share by too much relative to the welfare optimum.
 Figure 5.7 plots the welfare change from introducing CBDC across different levels of the policy rate (on the x-axis).
 The different lines represent the alternative CBDC remuneration schedules considered in Figure 5.6.
 As expected, the welfare change from the welfare-maximizing CBDC rate is the envelope of the other lines.
 Echoing the message from Figure 5.5, the line for the optimal CBDC rate touches the line for a constant CBDC rate at a level of the policy rate that is around 1% higher (e.g., the line for the optimal rate touches the line for $i^{CBDC} = 4\%$ at a policy rate of roughly 5%).
+Interestingly, the welfare

-Interestingly, the welfare change of the rule-of-thumb rate is almost identical to the one of the welfare-maximizing rate.
+Figure 5.7: This figure shows the welfare change from the introduction of CBDC, in percent, across levels of the policy rate (in the x-axis), for different CBDC remuneration schedules described in Figure 5.6. change of the rule-of-thumb rate is almost identical to the one of the welfare-maximizing rate.
 In contrast, a CBDC that pays the policy rate is only optimal when the policy rate is about -0.4% because that is the point at which the welfare-maximizing policy rate intersects the policy rate in Figure 5.5.

-Figure 5.8: This figure plots the change in the deposit spread from the introduction of CBDC across levels of the policy rate (in the x-axis), for different CBDC remuneration schedules described in Figure 5.6.
 Finally, Figure 5.8 plots the change in the deposit spread from the introduction of CBDC across levels of the policy rate for the same CBDC remuneration schedules considered thus far.
 Note that the constant CBDC rates display a U-shape like the ones discussed in the left panel of Figure 2.2 (or Figure 5.4).
 By contrast, CBDCs that pay the policy rate, the welfare-maximizing CBDC rate, or the rule-of-thumb CBDC rate have downward-sloping lines like the ones discussed in the right panel of Figure 2.2.
 However, a CBDC that pays the policy rate decreases the deposit spread by substantially more than a CBDC that pays the welfare-maximizing rate.
 In turn, bank disintermediation is stronger and the welfare change is lower.
-5.4 Responses to Monetary Policy Shocks Having already examined how the economy reacts to the introduction of CBDC by comparing the initial pre-CBDC steady state with the final post-CBDC steady state, we now turn to analyzing how the two economies differ in their response to transitory shocks